GaboonGrabber Scenario: Financial Compliance Crisis

 Investigation Clues:

 • Clue 5 (Minute 35): Forensic timeline reconstruction shows GaboonGrabber was active for 32 hours before detection.
-During that window, it accessed customer account data for 23,427 accounts including: account numbers, balances, transaction histories, SSNs, addresses, and phone numbers.
+During that window, it accessed customer account data for 23,427 customers including: account numbers, balances, transaction histories, SSNs, addresses, and phone numbers.
 This meets federal banking breach notification thresholds (Gramm-Leach-Bliley Act).

 • Clue 6 (Minute 40): Banking regulatory counsel explains: unauthorized access to customer financial information requires notification to: (1) primary federal regulator (FFIEC/OCC) within 36 hours, (2) affected customers “as soon as possible”, (3) major credit bureaus if >1,000 customers affected.
 Failure to notify can result in enforcement actions including civil money penalties and exam downgrade.

-• Clue 8 (Minute 55): Maria Rodriguez (Branch Manager) reports customers are calling about slow transaction processing and asking if “the bank’s systems are secure.”
-One customer’s spouse works in IT and heard about “malware at a bank” - unclear if referring to RegionalBank or unrelated incident, but social media rumors starting.
-Amanda receives email from James Park requesting “preliminary security posture briefing” before formal examination.
+Rachel Green (CISO) reports customers are calling about slow transaction processing and asking if “the bank’s systems are secure.”
+One customer’s spouse works in IT and heard about “malware at a bank” – unclear if referring to Continental Securities Group or unrelated incident, but social media rumors starting.
+Maria Santos receives email from Richard Hartwell requesting “preliminary security posture briefing” before formal examination.

 Response Options (Choose One):